Your Filing Fines Are Adding Up

 The longer you wait, the more it costs

-A late limited company has two clocks running, both set by waiting: the Companies House penalty on your annual accounts, and the HMRC penalty on your Company Tax Return.
+Your company has two clocks running, and both are set by one thing only, how long you wait.
+One is the Companies House penalty on your annual accounts.
+The other is the HMRC penalty on your Company Tax Return.
 Both climb in fixed bands, neither is a surprise, and both stop the moment you file.
 That is why filing now is always the cheapest move.

 Companies House, late annual accounts

-For a private limited company filing its annual accounts late, the Companies House penalty rises with each band, and it doubles if you are late two financial years running.
+For a private limited company filing its annual accounts late, the Companies House penalty rises with each band, and it doubles if your accounts are filed late in two successive financial years.
+A dormant company gets exactly the same penalties.
 These figures are fixed by Companies House and escalate purely by the passage of time.

 - Up to 1 month late: £150 (£300 if late two years running)